 What to Expect

-Tokyo metropolis is of over 12 million in this tour we take subway, train and walking that is the best way to actually feel and experience the city of Tokyo.
+Tokyo metropolis is of over 13 million.
+In this tour we take subway, train etc. Basically walking that is the best way to actually feel and experience the city of Tokyo.

 *Meiji Jingu Shrine...Tokyo's grandest Shinto shrine is dedicated to the Emperor Meiji and Empress Shoken.
 The 70 hectares of forested ground it's special oasis in the midest of all the big-city hustle and bustle.

 *Shibuya Scramble crossing...the world busiest intersection in front of Shibuya station.
 It's an awesome spectacle of giant video screens and neon,guaranteed to give you a "I'm in Tokyo!" feeling.

 Also you can learn how to use public transportation system through this tour.

 Tokyo's public transportation system is very complicated but this tour will help you to understand.

 I would like to make your stay in Tokyo a real pleasant one!